 - Postnatal Brain Development: trauma, infection or other events in early infancy can disrupt the normal development of brain cells and cause CP.

-Life Expectancy for Children with CP
+What Is the Life Expectancy for Children with CP?

 Unfortunately, some individuals with cerebral palsy have a reduced life expectancy.
 Remember, I said some, not all.
 Many CP victims are happy people with normal life spans.
-But CP cases with severe mental/cognitive disability or severe physical impairment are most the likely to reduce life expectancy.
+But CP cases with severe mental/cognitive disability or severe physical impairment are the most likely to reduce life expectancy.
 The decrease in life expectancy is based in no small measure to the severity of the patient’s symptoms.

 Cerebral Palsy Malpractice Claims in Baltimore

-Not all cases of CP are the result of medical negligence.
+Not all cases of CP result from medical negligence.
 But the undeniable fact is that many children end up with CP because the OBGYN or labor & delivery staff at the hospital made a mistake or mishandled a situation.
 Even a short loss of oxygen to the brain during childbirth can result in serious injury to a baby.
 Cerebral palsy is probably one of the most devastating childbirth injuries.
 A child with CP will be disabled and limited for the rest of their life.

 - Settlement Value of a Cerebral Palsy Lawsuit